jlbasto/project-tv-script-generation/README.md

 ## Use a GPU for the training process

 Using a GPU instead of a CPU, will speed up your training development and the project overall.
 But be careful, if you don't have one on your computer, you can use one from Amazon or Google.
-Some of them are free other are not.
+Some of them are free others are not.